Claim Compensation for a Road Traffic Accident in Birmingham

 The value of any compensation that will be awarded will almost always depend on the particular facts of the claim.
 Generally, ‘third party’ insurance will provide the necessary funds to repair a damaged vehicle or, if the vehicle is severely damaged and beyond repair, the insurance cover will normally provide the value of the car as compensation.
 Other aspects of an injury, e.g. pain and suffering, can also be included in a claim for compensation, but whether this is likely to be awarded will depend on the facts of your claim.

 As personal injury specialists based in and around the Birmingham area, we at Personal Injury Claims Birmingham will handle every aspect of your claim, including any negotiations that relate to the level of compensation that is to be awarded.
 Our solicitors** will use their knowledge and skill to pursue the highest level of compensation available for your circumstances.

 What evidence is needed to pursue a road traffic accident claim?

 As mentioned above, there needs to be evidence that a road user breached their duty of care.
-If you have suffered a road traffic accident, and believe that you are entitled to compensation, you should try and remember everything that happened:
+If you have suffered a road traffic accident, and believe that you are entitled to compensation, you should try to remember everything that happened:

 - What was the accident?